TencentMediaLab/GME/GME Developer Manual/Unity Developer Manual/Unity SDK Developer Manual_intl.md

 ```

 ### Notification of room type change
 This API is used to allow you or other users in a room to modify the room type.
-This callback function is called whenever the room type changes, which is used to notify the business layer of such change.
-The returned value is room type.
-See the API EnterRoom.
+This callback function is called whenever the room type changes, which is used to notify the App layer of such change.
+The room type definition can be found in the API EnterRoom.
 ```
 Delegate function:
 public delegate void QAVOnRoomTypeChangedEvent(int roomtype);